Bridges to Baccalaureate Program

 - Provide comprehensive research training to Bridges participants while they receive financial compensation.
 Paid training components include:

-- Research conducted under the direction of the UMB and other Boston-area research faculty mentors.
+- Research conducted under the direction of the UMass Boston and other Boston-area research faculty mentors.

 - A four-week intensive workshop on principles, instrumentation and techniques used in biomedical research.